Our Top Ten Most Frequently Asked Questions About VDSLDelia Hernandez

 VDSL2 units are backwards compatible with VDSL Units.
 When a VDSL2 unit is connected to a compatible VDSL unit, VDSL2 bandwidth will revert to VDSL’s maximum supported 12Mhz frequency range.

-10. Are their faster DSL technologies than VDSL2?
+10. Are there faster DSL technologies than VDSL2?

 Yes!
 G.Fast is a standard still in development that has shown the ability to transmit gigabit speeds using legacy copper lines in laboratory settings.
 Openreach, the dominant telecom provider in the UK, is spearheading the new technology, deploying trial runs to determine if the new technology is commercially viable.
 However, G.Fast, like VDSL, is only effective in deployments where customer premises reside near cabinets.